We may earn affiliate link compensation for products listed below.

 Can I install a safe in an apartment?

 Portable safes accommodate apartments perfectly and don’t require landlord approval since they count as personal property rather than modifications.
-I’d avoid any permanent installations like wall or floor safes unless you own the unit, as these typically violate lease agreements.
-Focus on heavier portable models that provide security through weight rather than permanent mounting.
+Permanent installations typically violate lease agreements.

-Is it better to hide a safe or leave it in plain sight as a deterrent?
+Is it better to hide a safe or leave it visible as a deterrent?

-What if I forget where I hid it?
+What if I forget where I hid my safe?

-How do I protect it from fire or flooding?
+How do I protect a safe from fire or flooding?

 Buy a safe specifically rated for fire and water protection rather than trying to protect a basic safe with external measures.
-I learned that even “fireproof” safes have time and temperature limits, so understand your safe’s actual ratings rather than assuming complete protection.
 For flooding, elevate the safe above potential water levels or choose a location with minimal flood risk based on your home’s layout and local conditions.

 Are diversion safes secure enough?